w3f/polkadot-wiki/docs/learn/learn-guides-nominator.md

 automatically calculate that validator's reward and distribute the rewards pro rata.

-These details are handled for you automatically if you use the [Polkadot-JS UI](https://polkadot.js.org/apps/#/staking/payout), which also allows you to submit batches of eras at once.
+These details are handled for you automatically if you use the [Polkadot Developer Interface](https://polkadot.js.org/apps/#/staking/payout), which also allows you to submit batches of eras at once.

-To claim rewards on Polkadot-JS UI, you will need to be in the "Payouts" tab underneath "Staking", which will list all the pending payouts for your stashes.
+To claim rewards on Polkadot Developer Interface, you will need to be in the "Payouts" tab underneath "Staking", which will list all the pending payouts for your stashes.

 ![pending-payouts](../assets/polkadotjs_payout_page.png)